Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution: Analysis and Results

-Figs.~\ref{fig.14}a and ~\ref{fig.14}b are for the CHIME bursts alone corresponding to a trial involving random assignment of $\alpha $ values to the REPs.
+Figs. (\ref{fig14}a) and (\ref{fig14}b) are for the CHIME bursts alone corresponding to a trial involving random assignment of $\alpha $ values to the REPs.
 The distributions of $X2$ and $X3$ as well as their median values reflect the tendency of NRs to have higher values than those of the REPs.
 Marginal bi-modalities are seen in the distributions of REPs entailing a hint of two distinct modes of radio-emission from the REPs.
-It may be pointed out, these trends survive even for the sixth trial (i.e. $\alpha =1.5 $ for all the REPs).
+It may be pointed out, that these trends survive even for the sixth trial (i.e. $\alpha =1.5 $ for all the REPs).
 More future detections of REPs are required to strengthen this surmise.
+The histogram of the flux-density to fluence for CHIME FRBs is shown in (\ref{fig14}c).
+Although the REPs and NRs do show a difference in the distribution, there is no bi-modality in the distribution as such.